vg-json-data/sm-json-data/logicalRequirements.md

 A `ridleyKill` requirement has the following optional properties which modify the assumptions of the fight:
 - _powerBombs_: A boolean indicating if Power Bombs can be used during the fight (default: true).
 - _gMode_: A boolean indicating if the fight happens in G-mode.
 If true, then Samus will be protected from heat damage, but Ridley's fireballs become invisible and immobile while still being dangerous to Samus.
 - _stuck_: An enum with possible values "top" or "bottom", indicating the part of the room where Ridley gets stuck, allowing Samus can freely avoid damage from Ridley while inflicting damage to Ridley.
-If Ridley is stuck at the bottom of the room, then damage can be inflicted at a higher rate (not taking into account lag, which may be increased by using a Crystal Flash in G-mode):
+If Ridley is stuck at the bottom of the room, then damage can be inflicted at a higher rate (not taking into account lag, which may be increased if a Crystal Flash is used in G-mode):
   - Supers can be used once every 0.34 seconds.
   - Missiles can be used once every 0.17 seconds.
   - Power Bombs can be used once every 2.65 seconds.